lauraglo/TFM/README.md

 Master's thesis — *Un sistema para anotar términos en corpus multilingües* (*A system for annotating terms in multilingual corpora*), Universidad Politécnica de Madrid (UPM), 2022.
 The thesis itself is written in Spanish.
 Full manuscript: [https://oa.upm.es/72734/](https://oa.upm.es/72734/)

+---

+## License

+This work is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0)**.

+You are free to **share** (copy and redistribute) the material in any medium or format, under the following terms:

+- **Attribution** — You must give appropriate credit to the author (Laura González), provide a link to the license, and indicate if changes were made.
+- **NonCommercial** — You may not use the material for commercial purposes.
+- **NoDerivatives** — If you remix, transform, or build upon the material, you may not distribute the modified material.

+Full license text: [https://creativecommons.org/licenses/by-nc-nd/4.0/](https://creativecommons.org/licenses/by-nc-nd/4.0/) · See the [`LICENSE`](LICENSE) file for details.